hpi-swa/Squot/Squit.package/SquitVersion.class/README.md

 I am a Pur local repository version for a Git commit.
+Basically, I am an adapter.

 Instance Variables
 	commit:		<Object>